DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-3_lists-of-lists.md

 A List.Map/Combine applies a set function to an input list, but one step down in the hierarchy.
 Combinations are the same as Maps, except combinations can have multiple inputs corresponding to the input of a given function.

 #### Exercise - List.Map
+*Note: This exercise was created with a previous version of Dynamo.
+Much of the List.Map functionality has been resolved with the addition of the List@Level feature.
+For more information, see [List@Level](#listlevel) below.*

 >Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Map.dyn](datasets/6-3/Map.dyn).
 A full list of example files can be found in the [Appendix](../Appendix/A_appendix.md).

 As a quick introduction, let's review the List.Count node from a previous section.